anygard/dotfiles/README.md

 This where i got the inspiration for this setup https://www.atlassian.com/git/tutorials/dotfiles it is also a good read if you want to know how you should use this repo.
 The canonical location to find this repo in is https://github.com/anygard/dotfiles

-Good luck and happy hackking
+Good luck and happy hacking